 Ad placement is no longer a direct communication between advertisers and publishers using email or phones.
 Now you can buy and sell your ads inventory using an algorithm.
 You are bidding on the different inventory.
 So it’s basically created and managed by machines or AI.
 It plays a critical role in the media buying process.

-There are many, many platforms that use the latest advancements in machine learning to optimize impressions in the real-time bidding process, like Albert, MediaMath Omnichannel, IBM Bid Optimizer, etc. So, brands can use artificial intelligence to serve more relevant and targeted messages in the right places, at the right times, by providing data-driven insights
+There are many, many platforms that use the latest advancements in machine learning to optimize impressions in the real-time bidding process.
+Such as Albert, MediaMath Omnichannel, IBM Bid Optimizer, etc. Brands can use artificial intelligence to serve more relevant and targeted messages in the right places, at the right times, by providing data-driven insights.

-So I’m sharing different use cases with you in terms of how AI is being used nowadays in the current marketing landscape.
+These are different use cases of how AI is being used nowadays in the current marketing landscape.

-If you enjoy my podcast, subscribe to the show on your favorite podcast platform or visit and leave a 5-star review and subscribe to Apple Podcasts.
+If you enjoy my podcast, subscribe to the show on your favorite podcast platform.
+You can also leave a 5-star review and subscribe to Apple Podcasts.